seifeddinedridi/coding-challenges/README.md

-# Solutions for a variety of coding challenges
+# Solutions to some Leetcode problems

-These are my (Java and Kotlin) solutions to various coding challenges from LeetCode and HackerRank.
-I will continue to add more solutions and a proper documentation soon.
+Java and Kotlin solutions to some coding problems from LeetCode and HackerRank.